Title: Employee Discrimination, Discriminatory Harassment, Retaliation, and Sexual Misconduct Complaint Procedure

 - Because of the importance of prompt processing of reports, advisors are expected to modify their schedules to attend meetings and hearings.
 The university typically will not reschedule hearings or grant extensions to accommodate advisor schedules.
 Arrangements may be made to allow participation by phone or other technologies.

 - In a hearing that involves an allegation of Title IX Sexual Harassment as defined in the Sexual Misconduct Policy, the party’s advisor is permitted to directly ask the other party and any witnesses all relevant questions and follow-up questions, including questions that challenge the person’s credibility.

 B. Confidentiality, Need-to-Know, and Records Retention.
 Inquiries about and reports of misconduct shall, whenever possible, be treated with confidentiality.
 Normally, confidential information will be disclosed to others outside the process only when required by law or when personal safety is at risk.
 However, an investigation may require disclosure of information.
 See the university’s Discrimination Policy.

 This procedure specifies notification or consultation with various offices and individuals.
 In addition, the following disclosures may be made:

-- Limited disclosure to the respondent’s and/or reporting party’s Department Chair, Program Director, and/or Dean, or supervisor and/or unit head, to inform them that an investigation is being conducted, enlist their assistance with interim measures and retaliation prevention.
+- Limited disclosure to the respondent’s and/or complainant’s Department Chair, Program Director, and/or Dean, or supervisor and/or unit head, to inform them that an investigation is being conducted, enlist their assistance with supportive measures and retaliation prevention.
 Such individuals may also be witnesses.

 - Disclosure to the Office of University Counsel, for the purposes of obtaining legal advice.

-- Limited disclosure to individuals as needed to obtain approval for or implement interim measures and prevent retaliation.
+- Limited disclosure to individuals as needed to obtain approval for or implement supportive measures and prevent retaliation.

 - Disclosures required by law such as in response to subpoenas or Freedom of Information Act requests.